0xhmn/DNS_Simulator/README.md

 ### cacheReader:
 - Simple File Reader, finds a match (using Regex) based on the host name provided by user.
 Returns the host or `null` in case it doesn't find a match.
+- In case we find a match we won't do the DNS query again and use the value in the cache file.

 ### sample output (single user - empty cache):
 - client-side: